This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask a family member or friend to drive you home after your hospital stay.
 Do not drive yourself home.

-- Tell your caregiver if you have other diseases, including bleeding disorders, or heart or kidney problems.
-Tell your caregiver if you have had other surgeries in the past.
+- Tell your healthcare provider if you have other diseases, including bleeding disorders, or heart or kidney problems.
+Tell your healthcare provider if you have had other surgeries in the past.

-- If you are female, tell your caregiver if you know or think you might be pregnant.
+- If you are female, tell your healthcare provider if you know or think you might be pregnant.

 - You may need a blood transfusion if you lose a large amount of blood during surgery.
 Some people are worried about getting AIDS, hepatitis, or the West Nile virus from a blood transfusion.
 The risk of this happening is very low.
 Blood banks test all donated blood for AIDS, hepatitis, and the West Nile virus.
 You may be able to donate your own blood before surgery.
 This is called autologous blood donation.
 This must be done no later than three days before surgery.
 You may also ask a family member or friend with the same blood type to donate blood for you.
 This is called directed blood donation.